thoughtbot/maintaining-open-source-projects/book/02-community.md

 > Treat all your contributors as if they are the most valuable resource, and
 > they will respond by becoming your most valuable resource.

-Raymond’s lesson illustrates the “[Chameleon Effect]” cognitive bias, also called “unintentional mirroring”, which describes our tendency to take on characteristics that have been arbitrarily assigned to us.
+Raymond’s lesson illustrates the “[Chameleon Effect]” cognitive bias, also known as “The Pygmalion Effect” and “unintentional mirroring”, which describes our tendency to take on characteristics that have been arbitrarily assigned to us.

 [cognitive biases]: https://en.wikipedia.org/wiki/Cognitive_bias
 [Fairness bias]: http://www.amazon.com/Sway-Irresistible-Pull-Irrational-Behavior/dp/0385530609